Windpump: Multi-bladed windpumps

 Multi-bladed wind pumps can be found worldwide and are manufactured in the United States, Argentina, China, New Zealand, South Africa, and Australia.
-Commonly known in the US and Canada as a "weathercock" because it behaves much like a traditional weather vane, moving with the direction of the wind (but also measuring wind speed).The Butler brand added improvements to the technology of windpumps in 1897, 1898 and 1905 A 16 ft (4.8 m) diameter wind pump can lift up to 1600 US gallons (about 6.4 metric tons) of water per hour to an elevation of 100 ft with a 15 to 20 mph wind (24–32 km/h).
+They are commonly known in the US and Canada as "weathercocks" because they behave much like a traditional weather vane, moving with the direction of the wind (but also measuring wind speed).The Butler brand added improvements to the technology of windpumps in 1897, 1898 and 1905.
+With a 15 to 20 mph (24–32 km/h) wind, a 16 ft (4.8 m) diameter wind pump can lift up to 1600 US gallons (about 6.4 metric tons) of water per hour to an elevation of 100 ft.
 However they take a strong wind to start so they turn over the crank of the piston pump.
-Wind pumps require little maintenance—usually only a change of gear box oil annually.
+Wind pumps require little maintenance—usually only an annual change of gear box oil.
 An estimated 60,000 wind pumps are still in use in the United States.
 They are particularly attractive for use at remote sites where electric power is not available and maintenance is difficult to provide.

-A common multi-bladed windpump usefully pumps with about 4%–8% of the annual windpower passing through the area it sweeps This lower conversion is due to poor load matching between wind rotors and fixed-stroke piston pumps.
+A common multi-bladed windpump usefully pumps with about 4%–8% of the annual windpower passing through the area it sweeps This low conversion efficiency is due to poor load matching between wind rotors and fixed-stroke piston pumps.